-Fixed Income Mathematics, 4th ed., FrankJ.Fabozz, McGraw-Hill; Chapter 6, pp. 66-67
+Fixed Income Mathematics, 4th ed., Frank J. Fabozz, McGraw-Hill; Chapter 6, pp. 66-67

-66. Graph and explain the relationship between Bond Price and Required Yield
+48. Graph and explain the relationship between Bond Price and Required Yield

+To demonstrate this method, we first need to review the relationship between a bond's price and its yield.
 In general, as a bond's price increases, yield decreases.
 This relationship is measured using the price value of a basis point (PVBP).
 By taking into account factors such as the bond's coupon rate and credit rating, the PVBP measures the degree to which a bond's price will change when there is a 0.01% change in interest rates.
 The charted relationship between bond price and required yield appears as a negative curve: